Shuttle/Shuttle.Esb.EMail/README.md

 | deferredQueueUri | n/a | Specify the `uri` to use as the inbox deferred queue. |
 | errorQueueUri | n/a | Specify the `uri` to use as the inbox error queue. |

-### Queue configuration
+### Packaging

 Since the `Shuttle.Esb.EMail.Server` does not include any specific queue implementation out-of-the-box you would need to drop the relevant assemblies into the deployment folder.

+#### Queue configuration

 If you do not have the assemblies readily available from some cache, such as the Nuget cache, then you could perform somewhat of a *faux*-install of the relevant package and copy the relevant assemblies from there: